robert/robert.github.com/_posts/2100-01-01-yourself-happier-iphone-worse.md

 One day I was on the train.
 As I assume all people do, I was looking over the shoulders of the people in front of me and following along as they went about their daily online lives.
 Not exactly ethical, but I had finished my book and they should have had better operational security.

 I noticed that the phone of the elderly, bespectacled gentleman to my left was displaying his text messages in a giant font.
 It looked ridiculous, and I had to know how he did it.
-I poked around on my own phone and found that in Settings > General > Accessibility > Larger Text you can configure the font size used by system menus and some applications (it doesn't appear to apply to many apps, including Safari).
+I poked around on my own phone and found that in Settings > Accessibility > Display & Text Size > Larger Text you can configure the font size used by system menus and some applications (it doesn't appear to apply to many apps, including Safari).
 This makes your phone feel a little more unwieldy, but in what I believe is a good way.
 It might be a step too far, but I've fallen in love and I'm never going back to normal text.

 <p class="img-container">
 <img src="/images/iphone-font.png" />